 Aspergillus/Penicillium is a fungi (mold) commonly found on water-damaged materials.
-It grows in high humidity conditions, and it very allergenic.
+It grows in high humidity conditions, and it is very allergenic.
 If you have high levels of Aspergillus/Penicillium, it will contribute to the development of bacteria.
 It typically indicates a water problem in the home.

 Ascospores can be found everywhere and commonly grow indoors on damp materials.
 They are considered to be an allergen, and they produce toxins and present a human health risk.

 What does the presence of hyphae in mold testing mean?

 Their presence typically suggests an active fungal colony.
 Hyphea are filamentous structure of a fungal growth similar to a tree having branches.

 Cladosporium is a mold that is common in the environment.
 Outdoors, it can be found on plants and other organic matter.
 It is common in the air and on surfaces such as wallpaper or carpet, particularly where moisture is present.
 Cladosporium is a very rare cause of human illness.